Phanphum/polizci/manual test case/Test_suites_README.md

 **Test Priority:** Medium
 **Module Name:** GoodPoliz: Incident Importance Ranking — Search
 **Test Title:** Search incident by type "Traffic Accident" (No matching incident)
-**Description:** Verify that when the user searches with a type that does not match any existing incident (e.g., "Traffic Accident"), the incident list becomes empty and the **“No incidents found (or Backend disconnected).”** message is displayed.
+**Description:** Verify that when the user searches with a type that does not match any existing incident (e.g., "Traffic Accident"), the incident list becomes empty and the **“No incidents found”** message is displayed.

 **Test Designed by:** SuperShine
 **Test Designed date:** 10/11/2025